A Side Project

 See you next time…

 What I realized after putting this post together is that all the problems and mistakes contributed to making a really cool instrument.
-In hindsight I could have documented it a little better.
-If you are looking for more detail I recommend checking out the builds section of the site for the Blue Model-T or the Purple.
+It took a lot of tweaking and playing and tinkering but it turned out great.
 Thanks for reading!